J. Cole: Noname

 In May 2020, in the midst of the George Floyd protests, rapper Noname made a tweet panning rappers who discussed the struggles of black people in their music but had yet to publicly speak out on social media regarding the protests or Black Lives Matter.
 The tweet read: "Poor black folks all over the country are putting their bodies on the line in protest for our collective safety and y’all favorite top selling rappers not even willing to put a tweet up. niggas whole discographies be about black plight and they no where to be found".
 Many assumed her tweet was aimed at Cole and Kendrick Lamar, both of whom had yet to post on social media about the protests at the time of her tweet.
 On June 16, 2020, Cole released a song titled, "Snow on tha Bluff" addressing an unnamed woman, assumed to be Noname, while also touching on police brutality and race relations during the George Floyd protests.
-Shortly after the song's release, NoName tweeted "QUEEN TONE!!!!!!", referencing a lyric from the song.
+Shortly after the song's release, Noname tweeted "QUEEN TONE!!!!!!", referencing a lyric from the song.
 She later deleted the tweet.
 Many other artists defended Noname, including Ari Lennox, who is signed to Cole's Dreamville label.
-Lennox thanked Noname "for giving af about us constantly and endlessly", saying she appreciates "everything you [Noname] put out to the world".
+Lennox thanked Noname "for giving [a fuck] about us constantly and endlessly", saying she appreciates "everything you [Noname] put out to the world".
 Rapper Chance the Rapper, criticized Cole, calling the song "not constructive" and saying it "undermines all the work Noname has done".
 Cole eventually addressed backlash in a series of tweets, defending his statements in the song and encouraging listeners to follow Noname on social media.
 Two days after the release of "Snow on tha Bluff", Noname released "Song 33", in which she alluded to Cole writing about her in the wake of the protests, rapping: "I guess the ego hurt now / It's time to go to work, wow, look at him go / He really 'bout to write about me when the world is in smokes?
 When there's people in trees?
 When George was beggin' for his mother sayin' he couldn't breathe?
 He thought to write about me?".
 Cole acknowledged the track shortly after its release, sharing a link to the song on Twitter.
 Cole and Noname previously collaborated in 2015, on the song "Warm Enough" from Donnie Trumpet and The Social Experiment's Surf album.

+Cam'ron

+Cam'ron filed a lawsuit against Cole in October 2025 over their April 2024 collaboration "Ready '24".
+In his claim, he alleges that his guest appearance came with the agreement that Cole would return the favor, either by featuring on a song or by appearing on his podcast.
+The filing, which claims Cam'ron's verse was recorded in June 2022, lists several instances from 2022 to 2024 in which Cole was allegedly requested to fulfill his promise but did not.